Robin Haase

 Robin Haase (/nl/; born 6 April 1987) is a Dutch professional tennis player.

-He reached his career-high ATP singles ranking of world No. 33 in July 2012 and his highest doubles ranking of world No. 29 in May 2023.
+He reached his career-high ATP singles ranking of world No. 33 in July 2012 and his highest doubles ranking of No. 29 in May 2023.

 In doubles, he has won ten titles on the ATP Tour, most notably the 2022 Rotterdam Open with Matwé Middelkoop.
 Haase reached the final of the 2013 Australian Open in doubles alongside compatriot Igor Sijsling, and has also reached four doubles finals at Masters 1000 level.
 He has represented the Netherlands in the Davis Cup since 2006, and also competed at the 2012 and 2016 Olympic Games.

 In singles, he has won two titles, at the Austrian Open in 2011 and 2012.
 He also reached the semifinals of the 2017 Canadian Open, and his best Grand Slam singles result was reaching the third round at the Australian Open and Wimbledon Championships in 2011.